safe-global/safe-docs/source/services/relay.md

 ---
 ### /safes/\<address>\/transactions/ POST
 Allows to send and pay transactions via the Transaction Relay Service.
-The safe contract the tx is directed to must have enough ETH to pay tx fees and be created through the tx relay service.
+The Safe contract the tx is directed to must have enough ETH to pay tx fees and be created through the tx relay service.
 Safe contract needs to exist previously.

 #### Request:
 ```js